Klosmi/html-basics/JS-basic.md

 <br>

 ## __[Defining Object with Factories](https://www.javascripttutorial.net/javascript-factory-functions/)__
-In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a function or method that returns objects of a varying prototype or class[1] from some method call, which is assumed to be "new"
+In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "new".

 - if an Object has 1 or more method, we call it as object has behaviour (like a person).